COS301-SE-2024/WorkWise-Central/docs/demo4/businessDocs/functionalRequirements.md

 - Users must be able to leave a company
   - The system must allow the user to revert the leave action within a month of leaving a company.

-## Roles and Permissions
-Roles are commonly used groupings of permissions that can be assigned to a user.
-- The system must provide the following permissions:
-    - view all employees
-    - view employees under me
-    - edit all employees
-    - edit employees under me
-    - add new employees
-    - remove any employees
-    - remove employees under me
-    - view all jobs
-    - view jobs under me
-    - view jobs assigned to me
-    - edit all jobs
-    - edit jobs that are under me
-    - edit jobs that are assigned to me
-    - add a new job
-    - remove any job
-    - remove job under me
-    - remove job assigned to me
-    - view all clients
-    - view clients under me
-    - view clients that are assigned to me
-    - edit all clients
-    - edit clients that are under me
-    - edit clients that are assigned to me
-    - add a new clients
-    - remove any clients
-    - remove clients under me
-    - remove clients assigned to me
-    - view all inventory
-    - edit all inventory
-    - add new inventory item
-    - delete inventory item
-    - record inventory use
-    - record job details
-    - company settings
-- The system must provide 2 immutable roles
-  - "Owner" which represents the owner of the company.
-This user must have full permissions by default.
-  - "Worker" which represents the worker of the company.
-This is also the default role in any company.
-This user must have the following permissions by default:
-    - view jobs assigned to me
-    - view clients that are assigned to me
-    - record job details
-    - record inventory use
-- The system must assign the user who registered the company as the owner.
-- The system must provide a set of default roles when a company is created.
-These roles are editable.
-- The roles of a given company must be editable (refer to the company setting subsystem above)

 ## Employee Subsystem
 All users are employees of companies.
 Each employee has information associated with them.